-Fagen and Becker were signed as staff writers for ABC Records, but other artists found their songs too complex to cover, so producer Gary Katz suggested that they form their own band.
+Fagen and Becker were signed as staff writers for ABC Records.
+Other artists found their songs too complex to record, so producer Gary Katz suggested that they form their own band.
 The pair recruited guitarists Denny Dias and Jeff “Skunk” Baxter, drummer Jim Hodder, and vocalist David Palmer, and named the newly formed band after a dildo in William S Burroughs’ novel Naked Lunch.
-After the unsuccessful single ‘Dallas’/‘Sail the Waterway’, which Fagen and Becker have since disowned, they found success with debut album Can’t Buy A Thrill.
-Palmer left the band during recording sessions for follow up Countdown to Ecstasy, leaving Fagen as the sole lead vocalist; Fagen’s sardonic delivery is much more appropriate for the group’s dark undercurrents.
+After the unsuccessful single ‘Dallas’/‘Sail the Waterway’, which Fagen and Becker have since disowned, they found success with their debut album Can’t Buy A Thrill.
+Palmer left the band during recording sessions for follow-up Countdown to Ecstasy, leaving Fagen as the sole lead vocalist; Fagen’s sardonic delivery is more appropriate for the group’s dark undercurrents.

-Ever perfectionists, Fagen and Becker bought in more and more outside musicians to augment their sound, adding future Toto drummer Jeff Porcaro, keyboardist and backing vocalist Michael McDonald, and Royce Jones.
-The group stopped touring after 1974’s Pretzel Logic, and the band essentially became a studio operation based around Fagen and Becker, augmented by session musicians, although former members like Dias and McDonald were still involved.
+Ever perfectionists, Fagen and Becker brought in more and more outside musicians to augment their sound, adding future Toto drummer Jeff Porcaro, keyboardist and backing vocalist Michael McDonald, and Royce Jones.
+The group stopped touring after 1974’s Pretzel Logic, and the band essentially became a studio operation based around Fagen and Becker, augmented by session musicians.
 Baxter and McDonald went on to join The Doobie Brothers.

-Steely Dan disbanded in 1981, but Fagen and Becker began working together again in 1993.
-They resumed touring and produced two more albums – Two Against Nature is famous for beating Eminem for the 2001’s Album of the Year Grammy, and it feels more like a consolation award than anything, a compensation for not receiving any Grammys except for engineering in their 1970s prime.
+Steely Dan disbanded in 1981, but Fagen and Becker began working together again a few years later.
+They resumed touring and produced two more albums – Two Against Nature is famous for beating Eminem for the 2001’s Album of the Year Grammy, and it feels more like a consolation award than anything, compensation for not receiving any Grammys except for engineering in their 1970s prime.
 Fagen continues to tour as Steely Dan, despite Becker’s death in 2017.